Zuehlke/software-engineering-corner/drafts/introducing-pair-programming-to-a-skeptical-team.md

 It's a good idea to start small.
 We quickly found a Sprint ticket that we could work on together.
+I recommend a small ticket with well-understood requirements and scope that the current system can easily support.
 Before we started our first pairing session, we agreed to the following etiquette:

 * Ask for a break if you feel tired.